typetron/typetron.org/tutorials/twitter-clone/tweets.md

 }
 ```

-As you probably noticed in the Tweet entity, it needs a User to which it belongs to.
+As you probably noticed in the Tweet entity, it needs a User it belongs to.
 In our case, this user should the
 logged-in user, but we didn't talk about this yet.

 #### Registering and logging-in